Updated: May 7, 2025

 Identifying your real estate needs

-Whether you’re seeking a Lisbon real estate agent with property management services or a luxury property real estate agent in Cascais to help you purchase property on the Portuguese Riviera, there is a great selection of quality professionals available at your request.
-However, defining your requirements is essential.
-You will need to decide on your dream house specifics—size, location, and style—to aid the search.
+Whether you’re seeking a Lisbon real estate agent with property management services or a luxury property real estate agent in Cascais to help you purchase property on the Portuguese Riviera, there is a great selection of quality professionals available to you.

 Searching for agents

 Furthermore, you should be able to find online comments and reviews from past clients detailing their experience with a company and agent.
-It’s important to request recommendations, check reviews, and contact agents aligning with your criteria to start the journey toward your dream home.
-You can also ask family members, friends, or colleagues for referrals to reputable companies that they have used before.
+It’s important to request recommendations, check reviews, and contact agents aligning with your criteria to start the process towards securing your dream home.

 Evaluating potential agents